-A review of four large series comprising 281 cases of GTDC1, demonstrated that duplications of the stomach constituted about 7%.
+A review of four large series comprising 281 cases of gastrointestinal tract duplication cysts, demonstrated that duplications of the stomach constituted about 7% 1.

 Clinical manifestations are dependent on location, size, and mucosal pattern.
-Symptoms usually appear before one year of age as an upper abdominal obstruction, abdominal pain or a palpable mass 2.
+Symptoms if present, usually appear before one year of age 2:

-By definition, the gastric duplication have some defining characteristics as a well developed layer of smooth muscle, an epithelial lining represents some part of the alimentary tract, and are attached to some part of the stomach sharing a common muscle wall and blood supply 3
+By definition, the gastric duplication has some defining characteristics as a well-developed layer of smooth muscle, an epithelial lining represents some part of the alimentary tract, and are attached to some part of the stomach sharing a common muscle wall and blood supply 3.

 - gastric mucosa

 - lymphoid tissue

 The majority are non-communicating, spherical cysts and the greater curve is the most common site of its occurrence 1.